NEWS/UPDATES (Sept. 12, 2022)

 - The submission deadline for ComputEL-6 is November 14, 2022!

-The ComputEL-3 workshop will focus on the use of computational methods in the study, support, and revitalization of endangered languages.
-The primary aim of the workshop is to continue narrowing the gap between computational linguists interested in working on methods for endangered languages, field linguists working on documenting these languages, and the language communities who are striving to maintain their languages.
+The ComputEL-6 workshop focuses on the use of computational methods in the study, support, and revitalization of endangered languages.
+The primary aim of the workshop is to continue narrowing the gap between computational linguists interested in methods for endangered languages, field linguists documenting these languages, and the language communities who are striving to maintain their languages.

 We take seriously the goal of reaching all relevant communities.
-To support this goal, ComputEL-3 aims to alternate between co-location with computational linguistics conferences and with language documentation conferences.
-ComputEL-3 will immediately precede the 6th International Conference on Language Documentation and Conservation (ICLDC6) hosted by the University of Hawaii, February 28 — March 3, 2019.
+To support this goal, ComputEL aims to alternate co-location with computational linguistics conferences and language documentation conferences.
+ComputEL-6 will be co-located with the 8th International Conference on Language Documentation and Revitalization.

 The second ComputEL workshop, ComputEL-2, was co-located with the 5th International Conference of Language Documentation and Conservation (ICLDC5) in Honolulu, Hawai’i, in March 2017.
 The proceedings of ComputEL-2 were published online by ACL and are available at: http://aclweb.org/anthology/W17-01